Performetriks/Gatlytron-Quickstart/README.md

 ```

 ### Reporting to any JDBC Database
-You can use the class `GatlytronReporterDatabaseJDBC` to connect to any SQL database that is availabie through JDBC.
+You can use the class `GatlytronReporterDatabaseJDBC` to connect to any SQL database that is available through JDBC.
 You need to include the dependency which provides the driver for the database you want to connect to.
-Following an example for an H2 database:
+Following an example for an H2 database, which is also delivered with EMP:

 ``` xml
 <!-- https://mvnrepository.com/artifact/com.h2database/h2 -->